-- Stock options align the shareholders' and option holders' interests because the option holders do not receive any gain from their options unless the shareholders experience a gain resulting from HEICO's share price increase - In order for the Common Stock options issued to the named executive officers in fiscal 2018 to achieve the value set forth in the Summary Compensation Table, HEICO's Common Stock must rise by approximately \$30.00, or 42%, from the grant date closing market price - In order for the Class A Common Stock options issued in fiscal 2018 to the named executive officer to achieve the value set forth in the Summary Compensation Table, HEICO's Class A Common Stock must rise by approximately \$22.82, or 40%, from the grant date closing market price - Stock options issued to the named executive officers in fiscal 2018 equal less than 1% of our shares outstanding if all of the options are eventually exercised - Stock options are very important to some executives

-- Both the Committee and the executives feel that it is critical to provide a linkage to stock performance - Stock options do not use the Company's cash (except for tax payments when shares of the Company's common stock are surrendered upon exercise in lieu of tax payments), thus allowing the Company to pay compensation while limiting cash usage
+- Stock options align the shareholders' and option holders' interests because the option holders do not receive any gain from their options unless the shareholders experience a gain resulting from HEICO's share price increase - In order for the Common Stock options issued to the named executive officer in fiscal 2019 to achieve the value set forth in the Summary Compensation Table, HEICO's Common Stock must rise by approximately \$33.88, or 37%, from the grant date closing market price - Stock options issued to the named executive officer in fiscal 2019 equal less than 1% of our shares outstanding if all of the options are eventually exercised - Stock options are very important to some executives - Both the Committee and the executives feel that it is critical to provide a linkage to stock performance

-Since 1990, the combined value of our classes of common stock increased by approximately 33,777%, or 23% compounded per annum, through October 31, 2018, so that our executives who received stock options during that period gained wealth while our shareholders also gained wealth.
+- Stock options do not use the Company's cash (except for tax payments when shares of the Company's common stock are surrendered upon exercise in lieu of tax payments), thus allowing the Company to pay compensation while limiting cash usage - Since 1990, the combined value of our classes of common stock increased by approximately 49,177%, or 24% compounded per annum, through October 31, 2019, so that our executives who received stock options during that period gained wealth while our shareholders also gained wealth.
 We believe this dynamic provides consistent reward for the shareholders and management.